TomatenKuchenDEV/docs/docs/moderation/purge.md

 :::info Not all messages were deleted?

-If TomatenKuchen didn't delete the amount of messages you specified, it can have the following reasons:
+If TomatenKuchen didn't delete the amount of messages you specified, it could be due to one of the following reasons:
 - The messages are older than two weeks
 - The messages are pinned and `pinned` wasn't specified as an argument
 - The messages don't match the filter

-Also note that the given amount of messages only changed how many messages are loaded - not how many messages are deleted.
+Also note that the specified amount of messages only changes how many messages are loaded, not how many messages are deleted.

 :::